Skip to main content

 We are dedicated to providing instructors/coaches the necessary tools to make the equestrian experience safe and enjoyable for all participants, horse and human, and to develop excellence in horsemanship.

-What does it mean to be or work with an EC NCCP certified instructor/coach?
+What does it mean to be or work with an EC NCCP-certified instructor/coach?

-The EC NCCP is important as:
+The EC NCCP is:

 FAQ